 Give yourself peace of mind

 It’s time to take a good hard look at your bedroom.
-The only functions it should be preforming are for sleep.
+The only functions it should be performing are for sleep.
 This is the perfect time to declutter and reclaim your space.
 If you have a TV or computer in room, you should also ask yourself if you really need it in the bedroom.
-If you know that the bedroom is really only for sleep and nothing else, your body will know that too and naturally get sleepier.
+If you know that the bedroom is really only for sleep and nothing else, your body will know that too and naturally get sleepier at bedtime.

-Say it with me “This is your sanctuary.”
+Say it with me “This is my sanctuary.”
+Own it!
 If it’s not absolutely necessary and doesn’t give you that “This is my sanctuary” vibe, it doesn’t belong in the bedroom.

 Take a look at lighting